sagepublishing/rejected_article_tracker_pkg/paper/paper.md

  The training dataset is also useful for other tasks such as identifying duplicate submissions.
 E.g. if an author submits a paper to 2 or more journals at once, fuzzy matching on titles and author lists is an effective way to identify this behaviour.

+ A dataset similar to the one used to train the SAGE Rejected Article Tracker is available to download from [Zenodo](http://doi.org/10.5281/zenodo.5122848) [@SAGERATData].

 # Acknowledgements